Lawsuits Allege That Depo-Provera Causes Meningiomas

 How to Qualify for a Depo-Provera Lawsuit

-To pursue a Depo-Provera brain tumor lawsuit, you must meet specific criteria:
+To pursue a Depo-Provera tumor lawsuit, you must meet specific criteria:

-2. Diagnosis of Meningioma: A confirmed diagnosis of meningioma (a specific type of brain tumor) is required, typically determined through imaging tests such as an MRI or CT scan.
+- Diagnosis of cerebral meningioma, other brain tumor, or spine tumor, after use of Depo-Provera (or qualifying generic alternative): A confirmed diagnosis of cerebral meningioma, other brain tumor (cancerous or non-cancerous) or spinal tumor, typically determined through imaging tests such as an MRI or CT scan.

 Why File a Lawsuit?